-The Turtle Track staff will have offer opportunities for art and craft projects, toys, and small snacks.
+The Turtle Track staff will offer opportunities for art and craft projects, as well as providing toys and small snacks.
 Turtle Track closes for lunch and dinner; it is up to the parents to provide their children with meals.
-The staff will do their best to ensure that your children will have an enjoyable experience.
+The staff will do their best to ensure that your children have an enjoyable experience.
 Sometimes children behave differently in a new environment.
-The staff reserves the right to ask parents to get their children early if the child is uncomfortable.
+The staff reserves the right to ask parents to pick up their children early if the child is uncomfortable.
 The staff will also do their best to distract and prevent any child from negative behavior.
 The staff does reserve the right to ask that a unruly child not be brought back to Turtle Track.

 Turtle Track is the very first stop in a life-long relationship with Arisia.
 What can you and your child expect?
 Read on for answers to basic questions and we'll see you on the Turtle Track!

 Turtle Track is not a place where we hold kids hostage so parents have an opportunity to explore Arisia - Turtle Track is part of Arisia!
 There is a daily schedule of events with everything from Arts & Crafts to Yoga and Story Time.
 We are aware that Turtle Toddlers have short attention spans and have created the schedule to avoid overwhelming them.
-Again, the Quiet Room is also always staffed and always available.
-Further, there are usually two events taking place so a Turtle Toddler can opt for either one.
+Again, a Quiet Room is also always staffed and available.
+Further, there are usually two events taking place at a time so a Turtle Toddler can opt for either one.

-4. What happens if my toddler is cranky/sick/sad?
+What happens if my toddler is cranky, sick, or sad?

 The policies for Turtle Track are handed out to caregivers when they bring in a Turtle Toddler for the very first time.
 Every childcare session will include a Quiet Room.
-This room will be used for children who need to relax in a mellower environment, children who miss parents/caregivers, children who are interacting with difficulty or children who are not feeling well.
-PLEASE be aware, in the case of prolonged crying, illness or violence toward staff or children, parent/caregivers will be contacted promptly.
+This room will be used for children who need to relax in a mellower environment, children who miss parents and caregivers, children who are interacting with difficulty or children who are not feeling well.
+Please be aware, in the case of prolonged crying, illness, or violence toward staff or children, parent and caregivers will be contacted promptly.
 "Promptly" is subject to interpretation, but the guidelines are dictated by how inconsolable the child is and how the child's expression of emotion is impacting other Turtle Toddlers.

 We have formal Snack Time but we certainly wouldn't starve a hungry Turtle; they get snappy when they're hungry!
 Snacks will be made available at other times if needed.
-The staff is very concerned with good health so you can feel confident your child/ren will eat well while in our company – no high fructose corn syrup or red dye #72!
-There is, of course, one small exception to this (we like to make candy necklaces....and then EAT them!!) but for the most part, your lil' darlin' will be enjoying dried fruit, trail mix and organic, free range cookies.
+The staff is very concerned with good health so you can feel confident your child/ren will eat well while in our company, so there is no high fructose corn syrup or red dye #72 in our snacks!
+There is, of course, one small exception -- we like to make candy necklaces....and then eat them!!
+For the most part, your lil' darlin' will be enjoying dried fruit, trail mix, and organic, free-range cookies.
 Parents are welcome to leave favorite munchies for their own Turtles, and are encouraged to do so in the case of particular dietary concerns.

 We have toys for our Turtle Toddlers, too, so they can take advantage of our "free play" times: blocks, trucks, dolls, tea sets, dinosaurs and animals and such.

-There are members of the Turtle Track staff that are CPR trained but parents and emergency services would be called INSTANTLY in any situation more serious than a little trip or bump.
-In the case of an evacuation emergency, all children will be bundled in warm attire (please bring coats to Turtle Track) and brought via the stairs to the location across the street.
-All other pick up protocol will be in place, e.g. checking IDs, asking for passwords.
+There are members of the Turtle Track staff that are CPR trained but parents and emergency services would be called instantly in any situation more serious than a little trip or bump.
+In the case of an evacuation emergency, all children will be bundled in warm attire (please bring coats to Turtle Track) and brought via the stairs to a location across the street.
+All other pick up protocols will be in place, e.g. checking IDs, asking for passwords.